gyselax/gyselalibxx/docs/README.md

 ## MkDocs Navigation and Configuration

 The configuration of MkDocs, including various options and additional packages, is managed through the `mkdocs.yml` file.
-This file allows you to customize the structure and appearance of your documentation.
+This file allows you to customise the structure and appearance of your documentation.

 ### Modifying the Navigation Panel